aiidateam/aiida-core/docs/source/datatypes/index.rst

 Base types
 ++++++++++
-In the :py:mod:`aiida.orm.nodes.data.base` module you find a number of useful classes that wrap base python datatypes (like :py:class:`~aiida.orm.nodes.data.int.Int`, :py:class:`~aiida.orm.nodes.data.float.Float`, :py:class:`~aiida.orm.nodes.data.str.Str`, ...).
+In the :py:mod:`aiida.orm.nodes.data.base` module there are a number of useful classes that wrap base python datatypes (like :py:class:`~aiida.orm.nodes.data.int.Int`, :py:class:`~aiida.orm.nodes.data.float.Float`, :py:class:`~aiida.orm.nodes.data.str.Str`, ...).
+These are automatically loaded with the verdi shell, and also directly exposed from  :py:class:`aiida.orm`.
-These are particularly useful when you need to provide a single parameter to e.g. a :py:class:`~aiida.engine.processes.functions.workfunction`.
+These classes are particularly useful when you need to provide a single parameter to e.g. a :py:class:`~aiida.engine.processes.functions.workfunction`.

 Each of these classes can most often be used transparently (e.g. you can sum two